 It makes me wonder: are we truly wise and understanding of this event which Paul calls the foolishness of God, which touches us so deeply and confounds us so completely?
 Are we in danger of creating a stumbling block to people in search of God because of our lack of understanding about this April Fool’s event.

-The music with which I began, “The Fool on the Hill” by The Beatles, seemed an appropriate way, the day after April Fool’s Day, to introduce the man who died on a hill and gave rise to particular set of beliefs about the importance of his death.
-And it is the set of beliefs about Jesus’ death which may in fact be our foolishness.
+The music which was played earlier , “The Fool on the Hill” by The Beatles, seemed an appropriate way, in an Holy Week in April, to introduce the man who died on a hill and gave rise to particular set of beliefs about the importance of his death.
+And it is this set of beliefs about Jesus’ death that may, in fact, be our foolishness.

 Paul speaks of God’s foolishness because God’s ways are not our ways.
 We cannot expect or pretend to understand them completely.
 Yet, how much has been written by those who, nevertheless, want to attribute a particular motive or rationale to this particular act of God.